3 Ways Lift Assist Devices Can Benefit Your Manufacturing Process

 The Lifting Device

 Different lifting devices have different benefits, features, capacities, and ranges.
 They are broken into two categories, rigid and non-rigid.
 Rigid lifters would include devices such as the TorqLIFT, StackerLIFT, and the KickLIFT products from our manufacturing partner AIMCO Manufacturing.
-Non-Rigid lifting devices would include air hoist, air balancers, electric hoist, or intelligent lifting devices like the Gorbel G-Force.
+Non-Rigid lifting devices would include air hoist, air balancers, electric hoist, or intelligent lifting devices.
 With so many options, it can be difficult to decide the best lifting device for your application.
 However, a Bastian Solutions Engineer can help you determine the best lifting device to suit your needs.

 The final and most important part of your lift assist system is the tool or end effector.
 This will be the piece that interfaces with your product and will do the actual grabbing or manipulating.
 Every tool is different because they are custom designed to fit your product and application needs.
 For grabbing, the tool can have a gripper system, a vacuum system, or a magnet for ferrous materials.
 If manipulation is required for placing your product in a different orientation, 3 different movements can be achieved: a tilt, a roll, or a yaw.
 See the below image of these movements.